Crissov/unicode-proposals/fourth-monkey.md

 ### H. Already Representable:

-The intended meaning could be represented by an emoji sequence of either Monkey or Monkey Face and a negation symbol next to a future activity, hand or other body part emoji, but this would not work well alongside the three existing wise monkeys.
+The intended meaning could be represented by an emoji sequence of either Monkey Face 🐵 or Monkey 🐒 and a negation symbol 🚫 next to a future activity, hand or other body part emoji, but this would not work well alongside the three existing wise monkeys which have dedicated code points assigned to them.

 ### I. Logos, Brands etc.

 There are some logos and brands that incorporate cartoon monkeys or apes, but non is known to me that would rely on one explicitly doing nothing.
+There are companies, brands and products named after the Japanese designations of the monkeys.
+[_Don’t be evil_](https://en.wikipedia.org/wiki/Don%27t_be_evil) is the motto of Google’s original corporate code of conduct.

 ### J. Transient: